You may already be set to do this. If not, this will take a bit of planning on your part. Here are some tips to consider.

 Make sure to follow all safety guidelines when using a wood-burning fireplace, including having your chimney inspected and cleaned regularly.

-Note: If you have a wood-burning or gas open fireplace with no glass enclosure, your fireplace is losing up to 75% of the generated heat to the chimney.
+Note: If you have a wood-burning or gas open fireplace with no glass enclosure, your open fireplace can be very inefficient, often operating at less than 15% efficiency due to significant heat loss through the chimney.
 If you would like to make your fireplace work more efficiently, especially if it will be one of your main sources of heat during a power outage, you may want to consider adding a fireplace insert.
-A fireplace insert increases the efficiency to 70 to 75% resulting in more available heat.
-You burn less fuel for better results.
+A properly installed fireplace insert can boost efficiency considerably, often bringing it up to around 60-75%, resulting in more available heat and less fuel consumption - see next.